Sam Darnold Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Season Stats

-- He's also contributed on the ground, with 110 rushing yards (18.3 ypg) on 26 carries with five rushing touchdowns.
+- He's also rushed 26 times for 110 yards and five touchdowns, averaging 18.3 yards per game.

-- The Panthers have run 56.9% passing plays and 43.1% rushing plays this season.
-They rank 15th in the NFL in scoring.
+- The Panthers, who rank 15th in the NFL in points scored, have dropped back to pass 56.9% of the time while running the football 43.1% of the time.

-- Darnold has attempted 24 of his 224 passes in the red zone, accounting for 45.3% of his team's red zone plays.
+- Darnold has thrown 24 passes in the red zone this season, 45.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Giants.